-That portion of the aorta descending through the left chest cavity.
+The portion of the aorta which descends through the left chest cavity.

 A blood clot originating inside and attached to a blood vessel wall; often obstructing blood flow.

-Formation or presence of platelet aggregate and clotted blood inside a blood vessel or heart cavity (“coronary thrombosis”).
+Formation or presence of aggregated platelets and clotted blood inside a blood vessel or heart cavity (“coronary thrombosis”).

-Transient Ischemic Attack - a temporary episode lasting seconds to an hour but usually causing no lasting damage; symptoms may include: weakness, numbing, tingling or loss of feeling in face, arm or leg; trouble seeing or double vision; slurred speech or problems understanding others; sudden, severe headache; dizziness or spinning feeling; lost of balance; blackouts.
+Transient Ischemic Attack – a temporary episode caused by a clot, often called a "warning stroke", which lasts seconds to an hour, usually with no lasting damage.
+TIA's are sometimes referred to as mini-strokes.
+Symptoms may include: weakness, numbing, tingling or loss of feeling in face, arm or leg; trouble seeing or double vision; slurred speech or problems understanding others; sudden, severe headache; dizziness or spinning feeling; lost of balance; blackouts.

 A test using sound waves to form an image of an area or blood vessel.

 A flap-like structure which by opening and closing allows a fluid to move in one direction only; valves help regulate blood flow.

 A vein which is swollen and/or twisted; most often seen in the superficial veins of the leg.